Mometasone furoate inhaler for asthma prevention (prophylaxis)

 If you usually give it twice a day

 If you remember up to 4 hours after you should have given a dose, give your child the missed dose.
 For example, if you usually give a dose at about 7 am, you can give the missed dose at any time up to 11 am.
 If you remember after that time, do not give the missed dose.
 Just give the next dose as usual.

 Never give a double dose of mometasone, unless your doctor has told you to.

 What if I give too much?

-If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, take them to hospital or call an ambulance straight away as they may be allergic to mometasone.
+If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to mometasone.
+Take your child to hospital or phone for an ambulance straight away.